Faculty and Staff

 - Employees seeking mental health support during this time should utilize the Employee Assistance Program (EAP).

 - Even the most carefully developed plans for fall semester have to be flexible.
-We do not know everything about the COVID-19 virus, and we all must be ready to adapt and make changes as the situation evolves.
+We all must be ready to adapt and make changes as the situation evolves.
 This could include an interruption that requires a period of distance-based instruction with little advance notice.
+The University will continue to monitor the situation, and adjust accordingly based on operational levels.

 - Face Coverings